w3f/polkadot-wiki/docs/learn-governance.md

 top proposal in the two queues.

 The "top" proposal is determined by the amount of stake bonded behind it.
-If the given queue whose turn it is to create a referendum has no proposals (is empty), and there are proposals waiting in the other queue, the top proposal in the other queue will become a referendum.
+If the given queue whose turn it is to create a referendum that has no proposals (is empty), and proposals are waiting in the other queue, the top proposal in the other queue will become a referendum.

-Multiple referenda cannot be voted upon in the same time period, excluding emergency referenda.
+Multiple referenda cannot be voted upon in the same period, excluding emergency referenda.
 An emergency referendum occurring at the same time as a regular referendum (either public- or council-proposed) is the only time that multiple referenda will be able to be voted on at once.